 This page gives legal information about residential mortgages.
-It does not give legal advice, and does not replace advice from other professionals, such as a credit counsellor, trustee in bankruptcy, or mortgage advisor.
-It is best to talk to your lender right away if you are having trouble making your mortgage payments.
-A credit counsellor or trustee in bankruptcy might also be able to help if you are having financial difficulties.
+It does not give legal advice, and does not replace advice from other professionals, such as a credit counsellor, licensed insolvency trustee in bankruptcy, or mortgage advisor.
+Look at the resources at the end of this section for help if you are having financial difficulties.

 The process set out below is known as the “simplified procedure”.
 It applies to most foreclosures.
-However, the procedures may differ, depending on the complexity of your situation.
+However, the process may be different in your situation.

-A mortgage is a loan agreement or contract between a borrower and lender, where the borrower’s property is promised as security for the loan.
+Mortgage a loan agreement or contract between a borrower and lender, where the borrower’s property is promised as security for the loan.
 Mortgages can take many forms and can be taken by a mortgagee to secure obligations of the borrower whether or not the money being borrowed is for the purchase of the property.
 Here, we are talking about a mortgage as a way to borrow money using the home you are buying as security for the loan.

 |1.
 Default||Borrower defaults on mortgage|